The Best 10-day Itinerary in Iceland

 Day 9 - West Iceland

-On the ninth day of your Icelandic summer holiday, you’ll set off on an adventure around the beautiful and cultural wonders of the country’s west.
+On the ninth day of your Icelandic summer vacation, you'll set off on an adventure around the beautiful and cultural wonders of West Iceland, including waterfalls and settlements.

-You’ll first head to the charming village of Reykholt, which was once home to one of Iceland’s most famous individuals, Snorri Sturluson.
-In the middle ages, he recorded vastly important information on the Old Norse Gods and European royal lineages.
-As a chieftain and law speaker, he was a central part of the county’s bloody civil war.
+First, you'll head to the charming village of Reykholt, which was once home to one of Iceland's most famous individuals, Snorri Sturluson.
+He recorded important information on the Old Norse Gods and European royal lineages in the Middle Ages.

-After a full eight days of exploration, you'll be returned to Reykjavik, where you will spend your final night.
-Why not celebrate your journey at one of the city's esteemed restaurants, bars or swimming pools before retiring?
+After eight days of exploration, your driver will take you back to Reykjavik, where you will spend your final night.
+You could spend the evening in one of the city's best restaurants or dip in one of its swimming pools to celebrate your last night in Iceland.

 Read more